vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_current_environment()

       This method is called by the module to detect which environment is currently running in the current context.
+If None is returned, it means that no environment is currently active.

       :returns: An :class:`EnvironmentData`-object representing the currently active environment in the current context.

    .. py:method:: set_environment(environment)

       This method is called by the module to change the currently active environment.
-May be passed None.
-In this case, the environment can choose what environment to switch to (if any).
+If None is passed to this function the policy may switch to another environment of its choosing.

       Note: The function is responsible to check whether or not the environment is alive.
-If a dead environment is passed, it should act like None has been passed instead of the dead environment.
+If a dead environment is passed, it should act like None has been passed instead of the dead environment but must never error.

       :param environment: The :class:`EnvironmentData` to enable in the current context.
       :returns: The environment that was enabled previously.